anderson-github-classroom/csc-369-student/labs/Lab4.md

 ```

 **Exercise 1:**
 Using what I have defined above (A_RDD, B_RDD, A2, B2), the Spark functions (join, map, collect), and the numpy function (np.dot or a loop of your own but why do that...), compute the matrix multiplication of A_RDD and B_RDD.
+To submit, you can put your answer into Lab4_helper.py, but do your development on databricks.

 ```python
 result = Lab4_helper.exercise_1(A_RDD,B_RDD)